How to Avoid International ATM Fees When Traveling Abroad

 7. Credit Unions and International Fee Benefits

-Many credit unions belong to the CO-OP Shared ATM Network or other global alliances that offer low or no international ATM fees.
-If you’re a credit union member, check whether your institution participates in any foreign ATM partnerships.
+Many credit unions belong to shared ATM networks and alliances that can reduce ATM fees.
+If you’re a credit union member, check your mobile app for international ATM locator tools and ask whether your institution has any foreign ATM partners.

-With the rise of contactless payments and digital wallets like Apple Pay and Google Pay, many travelers find they need less cash than before.
-Paying directly with a card or mobile wallet can help you avoid ATM fees altogether in many destinations.
+With contactless payments and digital wallets like Apple Pay and Google Pay, many travelers need less cash than before.
+Paying directly with a card or mobile wallet can reduce how often you visit an ATM.

-See our Contactless ATM Transactions Guide for more on digital banking tools.
+See our Contactless ATM Transactions Guide for more on modern cash access tools.

 9. Additional Tips for Reducing ATM Fees Overseas

-• Check with your bank about daily withdrawal limits before traveling.
+• Check your bank’s daily withdrawal limits before traveling.
 For a comparison, see our ATM Withdrawal Limits by Bank Guide.

-• Use airport ATMs sparingly—they often have the highest fees.
+• Use airport ATMs sparingly—they often have the highest surcharges and worst exchange prompts.

-• Keep backup payment methods in case your main card is lost or blocked.
+• Bring backup payment methods (a second card, or a separate bank account) in case your primary card is blocked.

 International ATM Fee FAQs